-Typhoon HIL is an extremely attractive platform for us for both research and development.
+Typhoon HIL is an extremely attractive platform for both research and development.
 The software is developed based on an award-winning design concept; it is incredibly easy to use and enables ultra-high fidelity real-time simulation.
 It also allows us to increase the size of analyzed our system by simply plugging in additional HIL simulator hardware.

 Many overseas power converter manufacturers have already introduced Typhoon HIL in their projects; we would like to carry out our R&D using this platform together with our domestic (Japanese) power electronics manufacturers.
-I believe C-HIL will empower Japanese converter manufacturers to speed up the development and accelerate deployment of renewable energy resources.
+I believe C-HIL will empower Japanese converter manufacturers to speed up the development and accelerate the deployment of renewable energy resources.

-Our power systems team plans to utilize Typhoon HIL technology not only in the power control applications but also for cyber security research (communication encryption), microgrids, and development of advanced communication protocols.
+Our power systems team plans to utilize Typhoon HIL technology not only in the power control applications but also for cyber security research (communication encryption), microgrids, and the development of advanced communication protocols.
 Among others, Typhoon HIL also implements communication protocols that comply with IEC 61850.

 AIST-Typhoon HIL Controller Hardware-in-the-Loop Rack with DUT

 You used to evaluate and test the controllers using low power scaled-down power systems.
 What is the difference between HIL and the low-power model?